Type: Evening Event

 The Crowne Plaza Nottingham is a 4 Star hotel perfect for Murder Mystery breaks.
 Located in the heart of Nottingham city centre, just a short walk to the theatre and main shopping area with Nottingham Cathedral, and City Hall not far away.

 Guest bedrooms at the Crowne Plaza Nottingham are of chic wood furnished design.
-All rooms include TVs, steroes, minibars and tea and coffee making facilites.
+All rooms include TVs, steroes, wifi and tea and coffee making facilities.